ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 number minimizes the probability of a duplicate due to slight differences in the clock settings of the machines.
-If the value of clock sequence associated with the changed node ID were known, then the clock sequence could just be incremented, but that is unlikely.
+If the value of clock sequence associated with the changed node ID were known, then the clock sequence MAY be incremented, but that is unlikely.

 The clock sequence MUST be originally (i.e., once in the lifetime of a system) initialized to a random number to minimize the correlation